Dual Diagnosis Treatment Arlington, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a dual-diagnosis treatment center in Arlington, Virginia that offers treatment services for mental health and substance abuse disorders that include mood disorders as well as paranoid personality disorder.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a dual-diagnosis treatment center in Arlington, VA that offers treatment services for alcohol or drug addiction and mental health disorders that include OCD as well as antisocial personality disorder.

 Address: 46 South Glebe Road, 3rd Floor, Arlington, VA 22204 in Arlington County